Cheap at Half the Price: Background and recording

 Cheap at Half the Price was the third in a series of three solo albums Frith made for the Residents' record label, Ralph Records, the first being Gravity (1980), an avant-garde "dance" record that drew on rhythm and dance from folk music across the world, and the second being Speechless (1981), a mixture of folk music, free improvisation, avant-rock and noise.
 He had recorded with the Residents in the late 1970s and early 1980s, and appeared on several of their albums.
 Both Gravity and Speechless were well received by critics.

+Cheap at Half the Price was Frith's first album of songs on which he sang.
+In an interview with Nicole V. Gagné, Frith said that prior to Henry Cow, he used to often sing in folk clubs and in a blues band at university, although he admits "I should think it was pretty dreadful".
+In the early days of Henry Cow, Frith wrote several songs for the group and sang, but it was decided that his "singing was no longer acceptable".
+It was not until Frith and Tom Cora formed Skeleton Crew in 1982 that Frith tried his hand at singing again, although initially it was "just shouting", something he had picked up from watching punk groups in 1977.
+As he grew more confident with his voice, he began more "melodic singing".
+Frith started work on Cheap at Half the Price in August 1983.

 Frith recorded Cheap at Half the Price at his home in New York City on a 4-track machine.
 Unlike his two previous albums for Ralph Records, where he used backing bands, on this album Frith played all the instruments himself, with the exception of bass guitar on two tracks, and drums.
 Bill Laswell from Frith's band Massacre played bass on "Same Old Me", and Tina Curran played bass on "Too Much, Too Little".
-For the drumming Frith used samples that had been previously recorded of drummers he had worked with, namely Frank Wuyts of Aksak Maboul, Fred Maher from Massacre, Paul Sears of The Muffins, and Hans Bruniusson from Samla Mammas Manna.
+For the drumming Frith used samples that had been previously recorded of drummers he had worked with, namely Frank Wuyts of Aksak Maboul, Fred Maher from Massacre, Paul Sears of the Muffins, and Hans Bruniusson from Samla Mammas Manna.